First gitlab mcp for you JavaScript-based implementation. Trusted by 600+ developers. Trusted by 600+ developers. Trusted by 600+ developers.

 10. create_branch - Create a new branch in a GitLab project

-11. get_merge_request - Get details of a merge request (Either mergeRequestIid or branchName must be provided)
+11. get_merge_request - Get details of a merge request with compact deployment summary, behind-count, commit addition summary, and approval summary (Either mergeRequestIid or branchName must be provided)

 12. get_merge_request_diffs - Get the changes/diffs of a merge request (Either mergeRequestIid or branchName must be provided)